 Consider this beautifully-paced widescreen car journey by Louis Mackay (whose day job is directing and/or photographing advertising, fashion, sports and music videos) through iconic, now deserted areas of central London:

-By contrast with these excellent examples, an infinitely slower, oblique and offbeat take on the genre, shot in neighbourhoods outside central London and crucially adding voiceover, comes from the curiously calming yet utterly addictive YouTube series The Ogmios School of Zen Motoring:
+By contrast, an infinitely slower, oblique and offbeat take on the genre, shot in neighbourhoods outside central London and crucially adding voiceover, comes from the curiously calming yet utterly addictive YouTube series The Ogmios School of Zen Motoring: